-- In accordance with ASA 102, ASA 200 and ASAE 3000, the auditor is required to comply 28. with relevant ethical requirements relating to audit engagements, which include the applicable code of ethics of a professional accounting body (the Code of Ethics).
-The fundamental principles of professional ethics comprise:
+- 28.29.
+In accordance with ASA 102, ASA 200 and ASAE 3000, the auditor is required to comply with relevant ethical requirements relating to audit engagements, which include the applicable code of ethics of a professional accounting body (the Code of Ethics).38 The fundamental principles of professional ethics comprise:

-- integrity; (a)
+- (a) integrity;

 - (b) objectivity;

 - professional competence and due care; (c)

 - (d) confidentiality; and

 - (e) professional behaviour.

-The concept of independence is fundamental to compliance with the principles of integrity and objectivity and is mandatory for auditors undertaking the audit of a SMSF.
+The concept of independence is fundamental to compliance with the principles of integrity and objectivity and is mandatory39 for auditors undertaking the audit of a SMSF.